 Use the Learn Spanish con Salsa guide to brush up on this dialect before you take a Caribbean vacation.

 You guessed it: This dialect is used in the geographic region of the Andes in western South America.
 The Andes is one of the longest continental mountain ranges and passes through many countries, but the language seems to be relatively consistent throughout its range.

 In this region, the final letters of words are often pronounced clearly and the sounds of j and ll are audibly different, unlike in many other forms of Spanish.

-One of the best ways to learn Spanish is through immersion, so if you want to take that approach with this dialect, you can study Andean Spanish in Otavalo, a town in the Ecuadorian Andes that is 2,550 meters about sea level.
+One of the best ways to learn Spanish is through immersion, so if you want to take that approach with this dialect, you can study Andean Spanish in Otavalo, a town in the Ecuadorian Andes that is 2,550 meters above sea level.

 9. Central American Spanish